-If you're thinking about filing a medical malpractice lawsuit in the state of New York, it helps to understand the laws and procedural rules that could come into play, including the time limits for filing such a case in New York's civil court system, and the "certificate of merit" that must accompany most medical malpractice lawsuits.
+If you're thinking about filing a medical malpractice lawsuit in the state of New York, it helps to understand the laws and procedural rules that could come into play, including the time limits for filing these kinds of cases in New York's civil court system, and the "certificate of merit" that must accompany most medical malpractice lawsuits.

-All states have very specific deadlines for filing medical malpractice lawsuits, called statutes of limitations, which give victims of medical malpractice a certain amount of time to get a lawsuit filed.
-In New York, a lawsuit for medical malpractice must be commenced within two years and six months of the alleged malpractice, or, if the health care provider's mistake occurred as part of an "ongoing course of treatment," this 30-month statutory "clock" does not start running until that course of treatment is completed.
+All states have very specific deadlines for filing medical malpractice lawsuits, set by laws called statutes of limitations.
+In New York, a lawsuit for medical malpractice must be commenced within two years and six months of the underlying act of medical negligence.
+If the health care provider's mistake occurred as part of an "ongoing course of treatment," this 30-month statutory "clock" does not start running until that course of treatment is completed.

-The discovery rule is an exception to the standard deadline in situations where the victim could not reasonably have learned that he/she had a viable medical malpractice case.
-In New York, the discovery rule is more limited than it is in other states.
-The rule only applies to situations where a foreign object (such as a surgical sponge or instrument) was left in the patient’s body.
-In those situations, the malpractice lawsuit may be filed within one year of the date of discovery of the foreign object, or within one year of the date of discovery of facts that would reasonably lead to the discovery of the foreign object, whichever occurs earlier.
+The discovery rule effectively extends the standard lawsuit-filing deadline in situations where the patient could not reasonably have learned that he or she had a viable medical malpractice case.
+In New York, the discovery rule is more limited than it is in other states: it only applies to situations where a foreign object (such as a surgical sponge or instrument) was left in the patient’s body.
+In those situations, the malpractice lawsuit may be filed within one year of the date of discovery of the foreign object, or within one year of the discovery of facts that would reasonably lead to awareness of the foreign object, whichever occurs earlier.

 In New York, the statute of limitations for minor children in medical malpractice cases does not begin running until the child's eighteenth birthday, with one exception.
 Regardless of the child's age when the malpractice occurred, the statute of limitations cannot be extended more than ten years after the alleged malpractice occurred or after a foreign object in the patient's body was discovered or reasonably should have been discovered.